-A Direct Consolidation Loan allows a borrower to consolidate (combine) multiple federal student loans into one loan.
+A Direct Consolidation Loan allows a borrower to consolidate (combine) multiple federal student loans into one new loan.
 The result is a single monthly payment instead of multiple payments.

-A Direct Consolidation Loan has a fixed interest rate for the life of the loan.
-The fixed rate is based on the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest one-eighth of 1%.
+- The interest rate is a fixed rate is based on the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest one-eighth of 1%.
 However, the rate will not exceed 8.25%.